kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

     - containerPort: 80
 ~~~

-The `image` is a docker image name.
-The `containerPort` exposes that port from
+The container's `image` is a Docker image name.
+The `containerPort` exposes
-the nginx container so we can connect to the nginx server at the pod's IP.
+that port from the nginx container so we can connect to the nginx server at the
+pod's IP.

 There are a few ways to tell the kubelet what to run.
 The simplest is to put a
 pod manifest in a directory it watches.
 Every 20 seconds, it checks for changes